 Councillors are directly elected to the Council to represent the views of local people and to take decisions on their behalf.

-Crawley has 37 Councillors (currently 21 Conservatives and 16 Labour) and is divided into 15 local areas called wards which are based on Crawley’s neighbourhoods.
+Crawley has 37 Councillors and is divided into 15 local areas called wards which are largely based on Crawley’s neighbourhoods.
 Each ward has either two or three councillors depending on the number of residents in the area.

 Local councillors have a wide-ranging role and it is up to each individual councillor to choose how they work.
 While a councillor’s role and responsibilities will often depend on their experience and commitment, the main activities they will be involved in will include:

 click on the link to councillors’ roles, responsibilities and remuneration.

 If so, then you should consider becoming a councillor.

 Councillors are ordinary people doing an extraordinary job.
 Being a councillor is an interesting, challenging and rewarding form of public service that puts people in a privileged position where they can make a difference to the quality of other people’s daily lives and prospects.